bryonbaker/connector/README.md

 `

 # Running on OpenShift
+Note: To vary the load you can:
-Note: Play with the NUMCONS value in the client's deployment once you have it running.
+a.
+Play with the NUMCONS value in the client's deployment once you have it running.
 Specifically, change the count in this line in the `server-dep.yaml`:

 `export NUMCONS="1000"`

+b.
+Vary the replica count in the client.

 ## Server Namespace
 1. Deploy the server in one namespace: `oc apply -f server-dep.yaml`